tylert/freq-lists/events/README.rst

 Events
 ======

-These are some events that happen around the vicinity of FN15 and FN25 for which there is always a need for licensed radio operator volunteers.
+These are some events that happen around the vicinity of Maidenhead grids FN14, FN15 and FN25 for which there is always a need for licensed amateur radio operator volunteers to provide safety communications.

 Canadian Ski Marathon (CSM)